GET A GRIP

 Put it all together and make it a part of your life.

-Most people treat their ‘resolutions’ as an inconvenience.
+Most people treat their ‘resolutions’ or fitness goals as an inconvenience.
 A hardship that has to be endured and usually with an end date in mind.

 Things like – I want to drop 2 dress sizes in 6 weeks or I want to lose 5 inches from my waist by the time my holiday comes around.

 But the reason for the end date is because then this hardship is not forever.